overlay-market/OIPs/notes/note-9.md

 ## Approach to Funding

-Usually, funding payments are paid directly to a trader's collateral amount *without* changing the size of their positions (OI).
+Usually, funding payments are paid directly to/from a trader's collateral amount *without* changing the size of their positions -- the number of "contracts" they hold.
 Given